Recurring billing means the charge repeats

 How Orbit helps

 Orbit is a focused subscription tracker for iPhone.
-It helps you keep recurring subscriptions, trials, and renewals visible in one place.
+It helps you keep recurring subscriptions, trials, bills, and renewals visible in one place.
 It is not a full accounting or budgeting system.
 That focus is useful if your main problem is knowing what renews next.

 For a related definition, read What are recurring charges?.
 For a practical routine, read How to budget for recurring expenses.
+If trials are your main worry, read Best app for free trial reminders.